 Although there aren’t many nice things you can say about bed bugs, one good thing is that these insects, which are just about the size of an apple seed, are not thought to spread disease or carry bacteria, according to the Centers for Disease Control and Prevention.
 However, they are a serious problem.
 Bed bugs, which are parasites that feed on humans, can cause severe itching from bites, secondary infections from scratching, and sleepless nights.
 There are ways to get rid of bed bugs after the fact, but you need to be on the lookout for warning signs so you are aware you might have an infestation in the first place.

 People you know have had bed bugs

 Bed bug infestations can spread from home to home, especially in apartment buildings where they don’t have far to travel.
-“We have more people affected by bed bugs in the United States now than ever before,” says Ron Harrison, PhD, Orkin Entomologist and Director of Technical Services.
+“We have more people affected by bed bugs in the United States now than ever before,” says Ron Harrison, PhD, Orkin Entomologist and director of Technical Services.
 “They were virtually unheard of in the U.S. 10 years ago.”
 If you know someone who has had a bed bug problem, be safe and check your home for intruders.
-Here’s how to know what bed bugs look like.

 There are small, itchy bites on your body

 Bed bugs can leave small itchy and inconsistent bites on your body.
 If you’ve found clusters of bites, especially if they are in straight lines of three, checking for bed bugs might be worth it.
 It isn’t a sure sign, though.
 Some people won’t show any signs of being bitten by bed bugs.
 “People may have bed bugs and not know it because many people have no physical reaction to bed bug bites,” Dr. Harrison says.
 “That’s why it’s important for people everywhere to inspect for bed bugs regularly.”

 There are dark stains on your sheets or pillowcases